Documentation Index

 ACE2ACE Forwarding:

-• Sends accounts between ACE systems using API communication
+• Sends accounts between ACE systems using API communication.

 When to Use ACE2ACE